rochus-keller/Som/Readme.md

 ### A SOM to LuaJIT bytecode compiler and debugger

 This is currently work in progress.
 Hello.som, the Benchmarks package and most of the TestHarness tests work.
 I implemented the same inlining of ifTrue/ifFalse as in SOM++ (CSOM doesn't seem to make inlining) plus inlining of whileTrue/whileFalse as in ST80.
-The performance is currently about factor two of the Lua transpiler version (see table).
+The performance is currently about factor two of the Lua transpiler version (see table), so not really good yet.
 The object model mapping is identical to the one used by the Lua transpiler (see above).
 In contrast to the Lua transpiler the bytecode compiler doesn't use pcall, but a second return arugument to implement non-local returns.
 The same deviations from CSOM/SOM++ apply like in the Lua transpiler version (see above).
 Here are the results of running Examples/Benchmarks/All.som on my test machine:

 Version | (Fixed) Summed Average Runtime [ms] | Speed-down factor
 --- | --- | ---